The Life Cycle of a Chicken Research for Primary Grades

 We have been learning all about life cycles in first grade this year.
 We watched caterpillars form chrysalises and turn into butterflies as we learned about the Monarch butterfly life cycle.
 We explored the life cycle of plants while we grew, pollinated, and then harvested the new seeds.
 What better way to end the year than hatching chicks in our class?

 Then we moved to the hatching stage.
-We close read a text about how the chicks hatch and answered text dependent questions together.
+We read a text about how the chicks hatch and answered text dependent questions together.
+If you want to learn more about text dependent questions check out this blog post.
 Then the students coded their own text and defined any words that were new to them.

 Our last close read was on the chick stage.
-Our note sheets and vocabulary wall were finally complete.
+After reading, our note sheets and vocabulary wall were finally complete.

 For our final lesson, students wrote a literary nonfiction tab-book about the life cycle of a chicken.
 They used their note sheets and words from the vocabulary word wall to write their book.
 The results were simply amazing!